texasbe2trill/Exploring-World-Population-With-R/README.md

 # Exploring World Population With R
 Exploring and analyzing a world population dataset in the R programming language.
 The initial plot shows the growth rate by countries in the world.
-After conducting further analysis in R, African countries have the highest percentage of growth in world.
+After conducting further analysis in R, African countries have some of the highest percentage of growth in world.
 I created a plot of African countries and their respective growth rates.

 Can you tell which countries in Africa have the highest growth?

 ![Growth Rate By Country in R](plot.png)